 She bluntly told the audience member, “People who are looking for films with very straightforward messages should watch after-school specials.”
 She also explained that her protagonist faces a specific and harrowing sort of pressure that can lead to destructive behavior.

-“Beach Rats,” which will be released later this year by Tom Quinn and Tim League’s upstart distribution label Neon, follows a twentysomething named Frankie (newcomer Harris Dickinson) who navigates his father’s terminal illness, a fragile romance with a local girl and the men he has sex with in the brambles of the beach.
+“Beach Rats,” which hits theaters on Friday through Tom Quinn and Tim League’s upstart distribution label Neon, follows a twentysomething named Frankie (newcomer Harris Dickinson) who navigates his father’s terminal illness, a fragile romance with a local girl and the men he has sex with in the brambles of the beach.
 It’s safe to say that Frankie has a type — an older, shadowy male sex partner he pursues throughout his escalating identity crisis.

 But one of his suitors is a sweet, age-appropriate boy and — spoiler alert! — he’s the one lured by Frankie and a group of straight friends who rob him and leave him much worse than they found him.

 Not only does the scene conjure the dreaded #BuryYourGays television trope of brutalizing LGBTQ people, it directly invokes the many cases of men using gay hook-up apps like Grindr to commit crimes — and it’s used as a plot twist that struck some audience members as exploitative.

 Hittman admitted that she was “a little bummed” by the feedback she got at the first Q&A in Sundance.
 “I understand the film is powerful and is going affect people,” she said.

 The director later wondered if the fact that she’s a woman affected the audience’s resistance to the raw storytelling she prefers.